 30. What are the different types of Logs?
 What are Log Fields?

-There are two different types of Logs:
+There are different types of logs that serve various purposes: